 (b) does not have power to require the production of the requested documents or to require the provision of information.

-72. Power to obtain information and documents and compel attendance
+72. Information etc. relevant to complaint, Commissioner’s powers to obtain etc.

 (1) If the Commissioner has reason to believe that a person has information or a document relevant to a complaint, the Commissioner may give to the person a written notice requiring the person —